Semmetje11lolly/VentureValley-website/README.md

 ## :information_source: About this project
+The VentureValley website is the place to be for everything VentureValley!
+From instructions on how to join to an overview of all the attractions, it's all in one place!

+This project was created because the old VentureValley website was built with WordPress and Elementor, which made it difficult and costly to maintain.
+The goal for the new website is to gain full control over it by rebuilding it from scratch with Laravel.

 ## :sparkles: Functionality
+W.I.P.

 ## :rocket: Getting started

 ### Requirements
+W.I.P.

 ### Installation
+W.I.P.

 ## :hammer_and_wrench: How does it work?

 ### Technologies
+W.I.P.

 ### Entity Relationship Diagram
+W.I.P.

 ### Usage
+W.I.P.